 Let’s take a look at what’s involved in putting it together…

-The set comes in a tall rectangular box, with popout tabs.
+The set comes in a tall rectangular box with popout tabs.
 It which is the same size as the boxes from last year.
-There is a relatively low prifile instruction booklet, 160 pages this.
+There is a relatively low profile instruction booklet, 160 pages this.
 The instructions are printed on a light grey background.

-Opening the box up, we have 6 bags of elements, the small instruction booklet, and one small sticker sheet with 4 stickers on.
+Opening the box up, we have 6bags of elements, encompassing 5 states ofncobstruction, the small instruction booklet, and one small sticker sheet with 4 stickers on.

-The fist bag, like most of the bags for this set, contains a lot of black: most elements I have encounteres before: 3×3 corner slopes, 2×2 corner slops, as wellas a number of 18º 4×3, as well as inverted 1×3 and 2×3 slopes.
+The first bag, like most of the bags for this set, contains a lot of black: most elements I have encountered before: 3×3 corner slopes, 2×2 corner slops, and several 18º 4×3, and inverted 1×3 and 2×3 slopes.

 A few teal plates, as well as some ‘log’ bricks will be concealed as the build proceeds, as will the technic lift arms…